 // Here x is 2

-Redeclaring a variable using the let
+Redeclaring a variable using the let keyword can solve this problem.

 Redeclaring a variable inside a block will not redeclare the variable outside the block: